d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 ## Prediction

+During prediction,
+the goal is to detect all the objects of interest on the image.
+Below
-In the prediction stage, we want to detect all objects of interest in the image.
-Below, we read the test image and transform its size.
-Then, we convert it to the four-dimensional format required by the convolutional layer.
+we read and resize a test image, converting it to a four-dimensional tensor that is required by convolutional layers.

 ```{.python .input}
 img = image.imread('../img/banana.jpg')